Nimboo3/Nimboo3/README.md

 #### Working on
-- A GUI that builds custom MCPs (Model Context Protocol) and includes chat for AI models with MCP support .
+- A GUI for custom MCPs (Model Context Protocol) and chat for AI models with MCP support .
 - A multi-tenant school management SaaS, building it with role-based access, tenant isolation.

 #### Currently